Best protein sources on a plant-based diet

 Quinoa is a pseudo-grain rich in minerals and fibre.
 Each cup provides 8 grams of protein and makes an excellent base for salads or as an alternative to rice.
 Quinoa also provides a good level of all nine essential amino acids.

-Why not try our Superfood Salad with quinoa?
+Why not try our Superfood Salad which includes quinoa?

 Peanut butter and nut butters